ForelBezo/frichti/Answers/QA Philosophy Answer.md

 ## Answer

+Among the quality of QA in the teams are:
 - Anticaptes : starts the work before the software is built, review specifications, asks questions and challenges the product owners and developers choices.
 - Participates : in different Agile rituals and team meetings in the two sides Product and Tech so it can accumaltes knowledge on the different functionnalities available in the software and also the miscellaneous technical parts.
 - Communicates : one of the major roles of the QA is giving feedback about software quality to different projects stakeholders